JDMcE/jdmce.github.io/_posts/2020-06-15-NahamCon-CTF-Writeup.md

 * Points: 75
 * Solves: 255

-We are given a nc session to join `nc jh2i.com 50011` and a binary to download called dangerous.
+We are given an nc session to join `nc jh2i.com 50011` and a binary to download called dangerous.
 When we run dangerous it asks for a name and then prints the name along with an ascii sword

 ![Its dangerous to go alone]({{ site.url }}{{ site.baseurl }}/assets/Nahamconctf/dangerous.jpg)